 For example, cannabinoids interact with the body’s ECS by connecting to various endocannabinoid receptors that are present in the brain (known as CB-1 receptors) and throughout the body (CB-2 receptors).
 Depending on which CB receptor the cannabinoid attaches to, the effects on the body can be significantly different, which can be important if you’re considering a cannabis strain that is needed for pain relief, for instance, as opposed to mood regulation.
 Cannabis plants can produce anywhere between 80-100 different types of cannabinoids that synergize to make up the therapeutic and cognitive effects of the strain.
-The two most in-demand cannabinoids are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD), but other compounds like Cannabinol (CBN) are also starting to emerge.
+The two most in-demand cannabinoids are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD), but other compounds such as cannabinol (CBN) are also starting to emerge.
 Customers understand these compounds at a basic level and expect to see potency levels that match their desired effects.

 POTENCY TESTING WITH ACS LABORATORY

-At ACS Laboratory, we currently test flowers, edibles and extracts for 20 different cannabinoids, which can alleviate symptoms related to several common conditions: Mood and behavior disorders; gastrointestinal and neurological ailments; and pain and sleep-related issues, to name a few.
+At ACS Laboratory, we currently test flower, edibles and extracts for 20 different cannabinoids, which can alleviate symptoms related to several common conditions: mood and behavior disorders, gastrointestinal and neurological ailments, and pain and sleep-related issues, to name a few.
 Refer to the FAQ section below that explains more about each cannabinoid as well as the importance of potency testing.